 Prepare your furniture for moving day as well.
 Strip and take apart beds—cover furniture with tarps or old sheets to protect them in the moving truck.

 Use the last of your groceries in the refrigerator, freezer, and pantry.
 Defrost your refrigerator and freezer to avoid any smells for the new owner of your house.
 Make sure you clearly label any appliances you are not taking to your new home.

-Only a few more boxes will need to be packed when moving day gets here.
+Only a few more boxes will need to be packed when moving day arrives.
 So pack the dishes and toiletries you kept out to use in these last few days.

 Ensure your furniture is protected and begin loading the moving truck.
 Heavier and bulkier items are loaded into the truck first, followed by the boxes with lighter items.